 Due to the nature of these operations it is the policy of the Meridian Police Department that operations of this nature, when practical, should be documented in an Operation Safety Plan.
 As an aspect of this documentation the involved locations and suspects, if known, shall be deconflicted through the Regional Information Sharing System's (RISS) Officer Safety Event Deconfliction System (RISSafe).

-Higher risk operations may require a SWAT Risk Assessment
+Higher risk operations shall require a STG Risk Assessment/Consult.

 602.3 RISK ASSESSMENT